”God made Adam and Eve - Not Adam and Steve!”

 Some Christians read far too much into God’s presumed silence concerning Adam and Eve and gay marriage.
 Here is another important question thoughtful Christians ask.

+The answer is that Biblical marriage models reflect the ancient cultures in which they occurred.
 There were no grandparents or gay couples, in the beginning, with Adam and Eve, so there was no reason for God or Moses to mention grandparents or gay couples in the Genesis 2 account.

 It should also be pointed out that there are gay people and gay couples mentioned in the Bible.
 Never be afraid to embrace truth, even when it is different than what you were brought up to believe.